arunnair411/Speech-to-ASL/README.md

-# UNet-NIH-microscope
+# Speech-to-ASL
-UNet for NIH microscope project
+Github repositroy containing code for the different parts of the English to ASL pipeline.